|Registry of biomedical companies:

-Animal Feeds & Livestock Production Science.
+A., B. Animal Feeds & Livestock Production Science.

 Agrobiotechnology & animal production systems, the pressing issue of environmental stability or impact by encroachment of production systems and livestock resources and the new open discussions on how they will impact and how to manage agro-economic resources in developing countries with further economic development.